-To ensure tourism growth, the following interventions will be implemented in a coordinated and effective manner
+To ensure that tourism reaches its potential, the following interventions will be implemented in a coordinated and effective manner:

 - Crime against tourists has a material negative impact on the desire to visit South Africa and travel within by both international and domestic tourists.
-A researched-based tourism safety response programme is to be implemented and there is to be an investigation on the establishment of a specialised police unit with capacity for focused preventative measures and the swift resolution of incidents involving tourists. - 2.
-In light of various shocks disrupting the operations of the sector, South Africa will develop and regularly review a Tourism Crisis Management Framework to enable the destination to manage and respond to crises. - 3.
-Domestic tourism is the bedrock of the tourism sector and the global health pandemic, and the associated restrictions, demonstrated the need for a strong domestic market. - 4.
-The implementation of the Tourism BBBEE Codes remains a priority.
-This includes Strengthening mechanisms for access to finance by SMMEs to promote transformation, exploring concessions and demonstrating value proposition for complying with the codes.
+A researched-based tourism safety response programme is to be implemented and there is to be an investigation on the establishment of a specialised police unit with capacity for focused preventative measures and the swift resolution of incidents involving tourists. - In light of various shocks disrupting the operations of the sector, South Africa will develop and regularly review a scenario-based Tourism Crisis Management Framework to enable the destination to manage and respond to crises. - The global health pandemic and the associated restrictions demonstrated the need for a strong domestic market, South Africa will therefore focus on domestic tourism as the bedrock of the tourism sector. - The implementation of Tourism Broad Based Black Economic Empowerment (B-BBEE) Codes remains a priority.
+This includes strengthening mechanisms for access to finance for Small Medium and Micro Enterprises (SMMEs) to promote transformation, exploring concessions and demonstrating value proposition for complying with the codes. - The Short-Term Rentals (STRs) will be regulated in such a way that it is brought into the mainstream of tourism economy whilst minimising negative impact to existing businesses and jobs. - In line with best practices, the tourism sector will continue to improve access to the destination by supporting measures aimed at facilitating ease of access particularly immigration and transport. - To respond to the industry's skills requirement and the cutting-edge skills currently necessary as result of the 4th Industrial Revolution (4IR), there is a need to review the high school and higher education curriculum in partnership with all relevant stakeholders and sectors. - A unified tourism competitive identity for South Africa must be developed supported by evidence-based marketing programme.
+This must showcase our diversity and create brand awareness and preference as a prelude to conversion. - In recognition of its place in the Southern African Development Community (SADC), South Africa commits to tourism diplomacy as a critical lever of regional integration.
+This includes the implementation of important international agreements such as the SADC Protocol on Tourism which promotes regional integration.

-- 5. The short-term rentals will be regulated in such a way that it is brought into the mainstream of tourism economy whilst minimising negative impact to existing businesses and jobs. - 6.
-In line with best practices, the sector will continue to improve access to the destination by supporting measures aimed at facilitating ease of access particularly immigration and transport - 7.
-To respond to the industry's skills requirement and the cutting-edge skills currently necessary as result of the 4th Industrial Revolution, there is a need to review the high school and higher education curriculum in partnership with all relevant stakeholders and sectors. - 8.
-A unified Tourism competitive identity for South Africa must be developed supported by evidence-based marketing programme.
-This must showcase our diversity and create brand awareness and preference as a prelude to conversion. - 9.
-In recognition of its place in the Southern African Development Community (SADC), South Africa commits to tourism diplomacy as a critical lever of regional integration.
-This includes the implementation of important international agreements such as the SADC Protocol on Tourism which promotes regional integration. - 10.
-The tourism sector will promote South Africa as a preferred destination for tourism investment by packaging solid investment opportunities through high impact projects. - 11.
-South Africa has hosted major international events.
+- The tourism sector will promote South Africa as a preferred destination for tourism investment by packaging solid investment opportunities through high impact projects. - South Africa has hosted major international events.
 These range from global summits, multilateral and regional fora, to major sporting events such as the FIFA World Cup.
-It is therefore important to position South Africa as a leader in hosting international events particularly in the Southern Hemisphere. - 12.
-The tourism sector must keep pace with technological developments.
+It is therefore important to position South Africa as a leader in hosting international events particularly in the Southern Hemisphere. - The tourism sector must keep pace with technological developments.
 A framework for digital integration of the sector will be developed.
-This should include establishment of a Tourism Data Hub where all tourism research by stakeholders can be easily accessed with a view to enable tourism analytics, informed decision making and product positioning. - 13.
-The tourism sector recommits to the responsible tourism agenda including sustainable development goals. - 14.
-The provision of quality services is central to a competitive visitor economy.
-The tourism sector commits to continuously strengthen mechanisms for quality visitor services. - 15.
-The Tourism potential of many rural and peri-urban regions is not adequately appreciated.
-There is a need for investment in rural and peri-urban routes with high tourism potential to stimulate the rural economy.
+This should include establishment of a Tourism Data Hub where all tourism research by stakeholders can be easily accessed with a view to enable tourism analytics, informed decision making and product positioning. - The tourism sector recommits to the responsible tourism agenda including sustainable development goals. - The provision of quality services is central to a competitive visitor economy.
+The tourism sector commits to continuously strengthen mechanisms for quality visitor services through standards. - The tourism potential of many rural and peri-urban regions is not adequately appreciated.
+There is a need for investment in rural and peri-urban areas with high tourism potential to stimulate the rural economy.